jripyjr/Getting-and-Cleaning-Data/README.md

 ## Output file

-After you run the code a file called "UCI_HAR_tinydata.txt" will be created with the new tidy dataset in your working directory
-You can check that from R using:
+After you run the code a file called "UCI_HAR_tinydata.txt" will be created with the new tidy dataset in your working directory.
+Check that from R using:

 ```
 dir()